ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ```

-Add the above snipped in the previously created Azure pipeline to add another environment to which the resources are deployed.
+Add the above snippet in the previously created Azure pipeline to add another environment to which the resources are deployed.